Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Diabetes and heart disease

 Cardiovascular disease affects your circulation too.
-And poor circulation makes other diabetes complications worse – like problems with your eyes and feet.
+And poor circulation can make other diabetes complications worse, like problems with your eyes and feet.

-That’s why it’s even more important to take good care of your heart when you have diabetes.
-We’re here to explain why diabetes increases your risk of heart problems, and how you can reduce this risk.
+That’s why it is even more important to take care of your heart when you have diabetes.

 Every week, we estimate, diabetes is a cause in over 590 heart attacks and 770 strokes in the UK

-If you have high blood sugar levels for a period of time, even slightly high, your blood vessels can start to get damaged and this can lead to serious heart complications.
+If you have high blood sugar levels for a long period of time, even slightly high, your blood vessels can start to get damaged.
+This can lead to serious heart complications.

-This is because your body can't use all of this sugar properly, so more of it sticks to your red blood cells and builds up in your blood.
-This build-up can block and damage the vessels carrying blood to and from your heart, starving the heart of oxygen and nutrients.
+When your blood sugar levels are high, your body can't use all of this sugar properly, so more of it sticks to your red blood cells and builds up in your blood.
+This build-up can cause damage and lead to a blockage of the vessels carrying blood to and from your heart.
+This means the heart can’t get the oxygen and nutrients it needs.

-So keeping as close as possible to your target HbA1c level will help protect your blood vessels and in turn your heart.
-Even mildly raised blood sugar levels can, over time, put you more at risk.
+Keeping as close as possible to your target HBA1c level will help protect your blood vessels and in turn your heart.
+Even mildly raised blood sugar levels can put you more at risk over time.

-Be in the know about your HbA1c and how to lower it if it's too high.
+Know what your HbA1c is and how to lower it if it's too high.

 High cholesterol